nuitrcs/databases_workshop/sql/part1.md

 ### Exercise

-Select rows from the city tabel where city starts with a B.
+Select rows from the city table where city starts with a B.

 ### `IS NULL`